mbucchia/OpenXR-Toolkit/troubleshooting.md

 ![List of registered applications](site/per-app-disable.png)<br>
 *The list of recognized applications*

-If your application does not show up here: it's not using OpenXR or OpenComposite is not properly setup.
-The OpenXR Toolkit will not work.
+If your application does not show up here: it's not using OpenXR or OpenComposite is not properly setup. **The OpenXR Toolkit will not work.**

+If your application does not support OpenXR natively and requires to use [OpenComposite](opencomposite), please refer to the OpenComposite instructions to setup and troubleshoot OpenComposite.

 ### Try the legacy menu mode